adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 **Note**: Facebook updates the look and feel of their developer site on a regular basis.
 As a result, the screen shots I have provided here may be different.
 If in doubt, follow the bullet descriptions to find your way.

+!!! info
-> If you are not already registered, click on the drop-down in the top-right corner and **Register as a Developer** before continuing.
+    If you are not already registered, click on the drop-down in the top-right corner and **Register as a Developer** before continuing.

 * Click on the **My Apps** link in the top right corner of the screen.
 * Click on **Create a New App**.